eu-vignette/.github/profile/README.md

 Our company is open to potential collaborations!
 We value the contribution of each partner and strive to establish long-term, mutually beneficial relationships based on trust and respect.
 We are interested in collaborating with companies and professionals who share our values and aim for high achievements.

 We are flexible and open to new ideas, ready to explore partnership opportunities in product development, service provision, joint marketing, and many other areas.
 We have experience in successful collaborations with different companies and are prepared to provide our resources, knowledge, and expertise to support you in reaching your goals.

+Also, we prepare API for our partners.
+The documentation you can find on [developer portal](https://vignette-api-main-e74ac77.zuplo.app/docs/routes#a5e610d2-d515-4f71-b8f3-e2a539405bd9)

 Our target audience includes customers who live or travel in